zestsoftware/zest.releaser/doc/source/entrypoints.rst

     Line number where an extra changelog entry can be inserted.

 history_last_release
-    Text of all history entries of current release
+    Full text of all history entries of the current release

 history_lines
     List with all history file lines (when found)